-Rights Responsibilities - To receive shared information and knowledge, to have awareness raised on all aspects of OP rights. - To participate regularly, fully, responsibly, and enthusiastically in club monthly meetings and other club monthly meetings and other activities in a timely manner.
-To comply with club operational regulations.
-To be willing to pay club membership fees (from 2.000 VND - 5.000 VND/month) To learn actively how to find out information, knowledge and skills that are new and useful to oneself and family.
-People borrowing loans from the club must comply responsibly with the regulations of the ISHC.
-To be ready to assist and help other club members and community members in club activities and in life.
-To be ready to share knowledge and experience learnt at the club every month with at least two other people which will be delivered to the local authorities. in the family or community.
+Ri ghts Responsibilities - To receive shared information and knowledge, to have awareness raised on all aspects of OP rights. - To participate regularly, fully, responsibly, and enthusiastically in club monthly meetings and other - To be assisted by other club members when encountering difficulties. - activities in a timely manner.
+To comply with club operational - To get health examinations twice/year.
+To receive exercise and tai chi lessons. - regulations.
+To be willing to pay club membership fees (from 2.000 VND - 5.000 - To be able to borrow loans to invest in IGAs if s/he has the needs and meets VND/month) To learn actively how to find out the criteria of the LB, to get consultations, trainings and experience sharing on suitable IGAs. information, knowledge and skills that are new and useful to oneself and family. - To participate in recreational, cultural and artistic activities and interactions. - People borrowing loans from the club must comply responsibly with the - To receive help in accessing and protecting rights and entitlements when necessary. - regulations of the ISHC.
+To be ready to assist and help other club members and community - To participate in organizing social activities in the community, to have opportunities to help others both in the club and outside, to be able to voice to the CMBhis/her wishes and aspirations, which will be delivered to the local - members in club activities and in life.
+To be ready to share knowledge and experience learnt at the club every month with at least two other people in the family or community. authorities.